-A lack of investment alternatives also increased the attractiveness of Chinese stocks, making them vehicles of speculation and sensitive to policy changes and market sentiment shifts.
-As stressed in the new literature on behavioral finance, investors' factors such as overoptimism, confirmation bias, and propensities for herd behavior can play a substantial role in market ups and downs even in advanced economies (Barberis & Thaler 2002).
+As stressed in the new literature on behavioral finance, investor factors such as overoptimism, confirmation bias, and propensities for herd behavior can play a substantial role in market ups and downs, even in advanced economies (Barberis and Thaler 2003).
 Such propensities for bubbles seem even more likely to be important for a country like China.
-Such factors likely helped build the bubble during 2005-2007, and panic and loss of confidence contributed to its sharp fall (Bellotti, Taffler, & Tian 2010; Yao & Luo 2009).
+Herding and overoptimism likely helped build the bubble during 2005-2007, and panic and loss of confidence contributed to its sharp fall (Bellotti, Taffler, and Tian 2010; Yao and Luo 2009).

 During the Global Financial Crisis, the Chinese government injected large capital spending to revive the domestic economy that should have increased the stock market activities but didn't.
-Some suspect that the extra liquidity may have largely stayed away from stocks and gone into the housing markets instead after the fear created by the stock bubble crash (Deng, Morck, Wu, & Yeung 2011).
-There was a linkage between stock and real estate markets and co-determination of stock and housing prices in China (Burdekin & Tao 2014).
+Some suspect that the extra liquidity may have largely stayed away from stocks and gone into the housing markets instead after the fear created by the stock bubble crash (Deng, Morck, Wu, and Yeung 2011).
+There was a linkage between stock and real estate markets and codetermination of stock and housing prices in China (Burdekin and Tao 2014).
 The real estate market benefits when the authorities tried to cool down stock prices, and vice versa.
 In addition, real estate ups and downs in China are largely driven by government policies.
-After a first round of property cooling measures in 2007, the Chinese government released a set of policies6 that favored the property market and may have helped channel spending from the Chinese stimulus program more into housing than stocks.
-Figure 3 shows the behavior of the stock market alongside an index of house prices in Shanghai (cf, Burdekin & Tao 2014).
-As can be seen in this chart the relationships differ substantially between our first and second periods.
+After a first round of property cooling measures in 2007, the Chinese government released a set of policies^b that favored the property market and may have helped channel spending from the Chinese stimulus program more into housing than stocks.
+Figure 3 shows the behavior of the stock market alongside an index of house prices in Shanghai (cf. Burdekin and Tao 2014).
+As can be seen in this chart, the relationships differ substantially between our first and second periods.
 The correlation coefficient between real estate and stock index is a positive 0.24 in the first period but becomes a negative 0.12 in the second period.
-This suggests that investors lost appetite for stocks after the stock bubble crashed, but shifted heavily toward real estate, generating what many have judged to be a bubble today.
+This change suggests that investors lost their appetite for stocks after the stock bubble burst, but shifted heavily toward real estate, generating what many today have judged also to be a bubble.